Lafertd/The-Maze_Project/MVP.md

-# The Maze Project - MVP Summary
+# The Maze Project - MVP
 **(A 3D Game created using SDL2)**

 The Maze Project is an engaging 3D maze game created using the SDL2 graphics library.
 Players navigate through a maze, avoiding walls and obstacles while collecting rewards and tracking their progress.
 The MVP focuses on core functionalities like maze rendering, player controls, movement mechanics, collision detection, and basic textures.